kulivoko/Azure-Cloud-DevOps-01/C1 - Azure Infrastructure Operations/project/starter_files/README.md

 ### Instructions
 1. Download the three files main.tf, variables.tf and server.json from this repository
 2. The file "main.tf" is your main configuration file containing definition of resources to be created including the settings specifications
-3. This file contains refence for all used variables
+3. The file "variables.tf" contains refence for all used variables
 4. Open the folder containing the files (main.tf, variables.tf, server.json)
 5. Open the file main.tf for editing and locate "# Create AAS", comment out everything below until the end of file, save & close
 6. Start terminal in the same path as folder containing the .json and .tf files